 A: The best prevention we have is the flu vaccine and taking personal precautions, such as washing your hands, covering your cough, and staying home when you are sick.

-Q: Should everyone get the vaccine?
+Q: Who should get the vaccine?

 A: The Centers for Disease Control and Prevention (CDC) recommends that everyone over the age of 6 months get vaccinated every year.